KatherineMichel/digital-commonplace/README.md

 Great Talk
 https://twitter.com/idangazit/status/1334183632122966018 | Idan Gazit on Twitter: "🚨Starting at 09:30a Pacific!
 OCTO Speaker Series #5 with @ashevat, who led global devrel at Google, Slack, and Twitch — followed by Q&amp;A with @jasoncwarner I'm hoping for some 🔥 takes on the Slackquisition" / Twitter

+https://twitter.com/george__mack/status/1345850446141919233 | George Mack on Twitter: "Walt Disney drew the media empire was trying to build.
+In 1957.
+It's amazing.
+Drawing out the connections of systems is a powerful clear thinking exercise.
+(H/T @web) https://t.co/nMwVjXXF3W" / Twitter https://twitter.com/RichLightShed/status/1346263390977732608 | Rich Greenfield, LightShed on Twitter: "This might be the most important visual for the future of Hollywood -- the definition of success in Hollywood is changing rapidly incredible chart from the team at @AntennaData" /

+https://www.inc.com/larry-kim/how-google-s-ceo-only-buys-companies-that-pass-his-crazy-toothbrush-test.html | Why Google's Larry Page Only Buys Companies That Pass His Crazy Toothbrush Test | Inc.com

 https://a16z.com/articles/#66 | articles Archives - Andreessen Horowitz
 https://a16z.com/2020/12/31/top-20-a16z-podcasts-of-2020/ | Our Top 20 Podcasts of 2020 - Andreessen Horowitz